shahzadbhatti/ALERTS/Readme.txt

-Github: i am kinda struggling to get it working
+Finally it is working :)